Forensic and Valuation CPE & Events

 The skills you need to command the courtroom.
 Limited to 18 participants, this exclusive and hands-on workshop is designed to provide expert witnesses with a realistic courtroom experience, one-on-one feedback and guidance from lawyers, judges and financial experts, as well as video-recorded sessions for evaluations and personalized development.
 The objective is to provide a highly interactive experience focusing on the practical skills necessary to credibly communicate a professional opinion to a trier of fact.

 This comprehensive program can help CPAs and finance professionals broaden their skills to confidently assess and maximize the value of a client’s business.
 During five intensive days, you’ll learn relevant new theories, applications, best practice methods and hot-button controversies.
 A full day devoted to a real-world case study helps demonstrate how standards, techniques and approaches are incorporated into everyday practice.
 You’ll build a solid foundation in business valuation help meet the learning requirements to pursue the ABV credential.

 The only comprehensive review program backed by the resources and collective expertise of professionals associated with the AICPA.
-You’ll gain a comprehensive overview of information covered in the ABV and CFF exams’ Content Specification Outline (CSO), which serves as the AICPA’s body of knowledge in these areas.
+You’ll gain a comprehensive overview of information covered in the ABV exam’s Content Specification Outline (CSO), which serves as the AICPA’s body of knowledge in this area.
 You’ll also receive helpful test-taking tips, access to review questions and a copy of the review textbook.